-Step number four – Start ratcheting by raising and lowering the handle to tighten the tie down webbing to desired tension.
+Step number four – Start ratcheting by raising and lowering the handle to tighten the tie-down webbing to desired tension.

 Remember you want a snug ratchet strap that is not too tight.
-Over tightened ratchet straps may damage your cargo or tie downs over long periods of use.
+Over-tightened ratchet straps may damage your cargo or tie downs over long periods of use.

 When you arrive at your destination or if you are needing to untighten your cargo simply pull up the ratchet handle upwards which can be found on the ratchet and open the ratchet flat.
-Once the ratchet is flat and the handle is pulled upwards you can pull the excess webbing out of the ratchet and store for future use.
+Once the ratchet is flat and the handle is pulled upwards you can pull the excess webbing out of the ratchet and store it for future use.